Treating Gum Disease With Tooth Extraction

 After removing the problem tooth, the general dentist can proceed to other treatments to help with gum disease, such as scaling and root planing.
 These procedures involve deep cleaning the teeth above and just under the gum line.
 Scaling involves removing any plaque and tartar buildup on the teeth's surfaces, while root planing works to prevent its return by smoothing the surface of the teeth's roots.
 Other gum disease treatments focus on rebuilding the gum line and reducing the size of the gum pockets.

-Check out what others are saying about our dental services on Yelp: Tooth Extraction in Stoughton, MA
+Check out what others are saying about our dental services on Yelp: Tooth Extraction in Sharon, MA

 Get more information about tooth extraction

 If you are dealing with a painful, loosening tooth, a general dentist may recommend tooth extraction as part of gum disease treatment.
-Consult our Stoughton team to learn more about this option.
+Consult our Sharon team to learn more about this option.
 We can also discuss tooth replacements.

 Recent Posts

-When A Tooth Extraction Necessary For Your Oral Health
+When Tooth Extraction Is Necessary

 Recent Posts